-Producer prices fell 0.1% in March, seasonally adjusted, after falling 0.2% in February, according to the U.S. Bureau of Labor Statistics.
+Producer prices fell 0.1% in March, seasonally adjusted, after climbing 0.3% in February, according to the U.S. Bureau of Labor Statistics.
 Producer prices rose 2.3% for the twelve months ended March 2017, which is the largest increase since the twelve months ended March 2012.

 Read the BLS release.